• Day of Silence – 2019

 When he was elected to the San Francisco Board of Supervisors in 1977, Harvey Milk (1930- 1978) became one of the first openly gay men to be elected to political office in the United States.
 On election night, Harvey Milk reminded his supporters: “This is not my victory – it’s yours.
 If a gay man can win, it proves that there is hope for all minorities who are willing to fight.”
 He was assassinated (along with Mayor George Moscone) on November 27, 1978, only eleven months after taking office.
 Although he did not live to see his dreams fulfilled, the example of his life and leadership has made him an important national symbol for the struggle for human rights.

 Coming out can happen in many forms, from telling your family and friends about your sexuality to simply correcting a stranger about your gender identity.
-No two coming out stories are exactly the same; your coming out will be shaped by the supports that you have in school, at home, or in your community, and the […]
+No two coming out stories are […]

 Spirit Day began in 2010 as a way to show support for LGBT youth and take a stand against bullying.
 Following a string of high-profile suicide deaths of gay teens in 2010, GLAAD worked to involve millions of teachers, workplaces, celebrities, media outlets and students in going purple on social media or wearing purple, a color that symbolizes spirit on the rainbow flag.
 Spirit Day now occurs every year on the third Thursday in October, during National Bullying Prevention Month, and has become the most visible day of support for LGBT youth.